Lake Powell and Glen Canyon Dam

 The construction of Glen Canyon Dam in 1964 created Lake Powell.
 Both are located in north-central Arizona near the Utah border.
 Lake Powell acts as a holding tank for outflow from the Colorado River Upper Basin States: Colorado, New Mexico, Utah and Wyoming.

-The water stored in Lake Powell is used for recreation, power generation and delivering water to the Lower Basin states of California, Arizona, and New Mexico.
+The water stored in Lake Powell is used for recreation, power generation and delivering water to the Lower Basin states of California, Arizona, and Nevada.

 The lake, the nation’s second largest man-made lake, can hold up to 26 million acre-feet of water, or about two years of total average flows for the Colorado River.
 The reservoir assists the Upper Basin of the Colorado River with its delivery obligations to the Lower Basin [see also Colorado River Water Use 4.4 Plan].

 Lake Powell and Glen Canyon Dam Overview

 The dam’s construction was controversial and Lake Powell flooded a natural canyon some deemed worthy of national park status.

-Since, some have proposed draining Lake Powell.
+Since then, some have proposed draining Lake Powell.
 Proponents list restoration of prehistoric American Indian archeological sites, riparian ecosystems and endangered fish species as key reasons to empty the lake.
 They also site evaporation and sediment build-up as detrimental to the success of Lake Powell and its ecosystem.
 The Glen Canyon Institute advocates an approach that consolidates most of the water from Lake Powell and Lake Mead in Lake Mead, with Lake Powell used as a backup in flood years.

-Supporters of the reservoir say Lake Powell is needed because it supports the local economy through tourism and recreation, is a major source of hydroelectric power (80 percent of the Colorado River Storage Project’s electrical generation occurs at Glen Canyon Dam) and ensures steady water supplies to the Lower Basin.
+Supporters of the reservoir say Lake Powell is needed because it supports the local economy through tourism and recreation, is a major source of hydroelectric power (80% of the Colorado River Storage Project’s electrical generation occurs at Glen Canyon Dam) and ensures steady water supplies to the Lower Basin.

 There has also been concern from water interests in the Upper Basin states (Colorado and New Mexico) that continued demands from the Lower Basin could lower Lake Powell below the minimum level required for hydropower generation.

-The Bureau of Reclamation also developed the Glen Canyon Adaptive Management Program in 1997 to better integrate “dam operations, downstream resource protection and management, and monitoring and research information.”
+The Bureau of Reclamation’s Glen Canyon Adaptive Management Program aims to better integrate “dam operations, downstream resource protection and management, and monitoring and research information.”